 "The computer has to find out which note in the notated score corresponds to which note in the performance," explains Widmer.
 "Technically speaking, this is not trivial, because there are lots of notes in the performance that shouldn't be in there, and the piano records it all.
-The pianist may have accidentally played or dropped a note, and there are also lots of ornaments in Mozart, like trills, which are just notated in the score as tr but add a lot of notes to the performance."
+The pianist may have accidentally played or dropped a note, and there are also lots of ornaments in Mozart, what sounds came before and after it, and where the note falls in relation to the beginning and end of the sonata.
+The computer then makes a series of educated guesses that might explain why the pianist played each note as he did.
+After a few hours of computation, the learner delivers a long list of these guesses, which Widmer refers to as a table of rules.
+Put simply, these rules project that a given note with certain qualities will be played in a specific way.
+Each rule includes a ratio that expresses the number of examples of this kind of note being played in a particular fashion.